maximwabx/Porophyllum-Ruderale/README.md

        title="Bogor Botanical Gardens.
 Photo by Arabsalam.">

 ##
 Pápalo was first reported in Singapore in 1992[^29] and 1995,[^30] but its arrival story is also unclear.
-And, given the lack of uses allocated to it in Singapore (as opposed to the regions to which it is native), it seems like not many have even noticed the opportunities that Pápalo presents.
+And, given the lack of uses allocated to it in Singapore (as opposed to the regions to which it is native), it seems like not many have even noticed the opportunities that pápalo presents.
 This is not particularly rare: it is well reported that globalisation, migration, and the overall dispersal of plant species all over the world leads in most (though not all) cases to a loss of  ‘biodiversity-based cultural knowledge’, and Singapore is no exception.[^31] Pápalo has not yet begun its social life in Singapore.
 So far, only a few botanists and plant enthusiasts are aware of its existence, spotting it in several corners of Singapore and in some cases capturing its beauty in full display.[^32] Some birds have also noticed, using it as an occasional perching site and picking its dried fruits for nesting material.[^33]

 <param ve-image
        url="https://github.com/maximwabx/Porophyllum-Ruderale/assets/134259666/1c5fb9ad-f03c-4c55-8187-754bea1ea71c"